Cosmic-Infinity/Bingo/README.md

-Might add a detailed documentation later, but now, here are the basics.
+Might add a detailed documentation later, but for now, here are the basics.

 1. Every class has one public function, which performs one task for the game.
 2. `Generate_Ticket` generaates a .csv template _(Tickets.csv)_, which can be imported into excel and printed.
 These can serve as custom tickets for the game.
 The parameters are self-explanatory.